Bay

 trading post a regular place to stop over.
 Although ships don’t

-often visit Inhambane’s port… The harbor still has the
+often visit Inhambane’s port… The harbor still has the largest

-largest fleet of working dhow’s to this day!
+fleet of working dhow’s to this day!

-Health and Immunisation
+Health and Immunization

 A course of anti-malaria tablet is strongly advised.
-Vaccinations
+Vaccinations against

-against hepatitis A, polio tetanus and typhoid are also recommended.
+hepatitis A, polio tetanus and typhoid are also recommended.

 Currency